BassT23/Proxmox/UPGRADE_NOTES_5.1.md

 The migration preserves existing `update.conf` values, comments, unknown settings, External target registrations, and any configured `WEB_UI_PORT`.
-Upgrading from 5.0 to 5.1 requires a restart of the Proxmox host after the upgrade; the updater does not reboot automatically.
+Upgrading from version 5.0 or earlier to 5.1 requires a restart of the Proxmox host to fully complete the Ultimate Updater migration.
+The host itself remains usable before the restart, but some Ultimate Updater components may not work reliably until the restart has been performed.
+The updater does not reboot the host automatically.
+Updates within the 5.1 line do not require this migration restart; individual system updates may still report `REBOOT REQUIRED` for unrelated package or kernel changes.
 Missing supported defaults are added without overwriting user values.
 Legacy compatible SSH target files are migrated safely and are not deleted.